gavinkflam/gavinkflam/README.md

 I am a full-stack developer based in New York.
 In my free time, I contribute to open-source projects related to Kubernetes, containerization and DevOps.
 Some of my notable contributions include:

-* Podman - added container level hosts file configuration and fixed Docker API compatibility with network aliases.
+* Podman - added `--hosts-file` flag to container and pod commands; fixed Docker API compatibility with network aliases.
 [1]
 * Prometheus - fixed public IP address discovery in Azure service discovery module.
 [2]
 * Node exporter - added watchdog and XFRM monitoring modules.
 [3], [4]
 * Sealed Secrets - added functionality to create immutable secrets.
 [5]